 Regardless of the pool treatment you use, you’ll always need to monitor the chemistry and balance of your water.
 Regular maintenance and testing help avoid bacterial infections or contaminants resulting from unsanitized or improperly sanitized water.

 In the instance of a biguanide-based pool treatment, biguanide is your sanitizer.
-The sanitizer levels in your pool have the most considerable impact on the quality of your water.
+The sanitizer levels in your pool have the most considerable impact on your water quality.
 For maximum protection, your sanitizer should stay somewhere between 40 ppm and 50 ppm.
 Sanitizer levels should never go lower than 30 ppm to ensure a safe swimming environment.

-An oxidizer is a different product from a biguanide sanitizer, and you’ll need to add an appropriate oxidizer when you use biguanide as your pool treatment.
-This is to treat organic or product contaminants in your pool water such as sweat, oils, soaps, makeup, or urine.
+An oxidizer is different from a biguanide sanitizer, and you’ll need to add an appropriate oxidizer when you use biguanide as your pool treatment.
+This treats organic or product contaminants in your pool water, such as sweat, oils, soaps, makeup, or urine.
 Oxidizers also improve the sanitizer’s effectiveness against algae.

 Regarding algae, since biguanide is not an oxidizer, it isn’t able to prevent algae formation on its own.
 If you’re using a biguanide pool treatment, you’ll want to keep a compatible algaecide on hand to prevent algae growth.